wilzh40/SBSkeleton/README.md

 ##How do I use SBSkeleton?

+Git clone this repo

+First rename the containing folder by adding a  ".spritebuilder" extension so it can opened by the editor.

 Double click the project name in Xcode slowly, and rename it to whatever you choose.

-You can also rename the containing folder, but make sure it has ".spritebuilder" in the name so it can be opened by the editor.
+You're ready to go!

 ##Roadmap